KhanInformatics/ResumeMark/README.md

 <img src="https://khaninformatics.github.io/ResumeMark/docs/assets/logo-rcgp.png" width="40"><br>
 **Health Informatics Group Deputy Chair and Joint GPIT Committee Deputy chair** [RCGP](https://www.rcgp.org.uk/) _(Jan 2022 - Present)_ <br>
-As deputy Chair of the Health informatics group I represent the RCGP on various aspects of Health Informatics related to:
+As deputy Chair of the Health Informatics group I represent the RCGP on various aspects of Health Informatics related to:
 - Providing a co-ordinated joint approach to general practice stakeholder representation in information management and communications technology projects within the NHS (jointly with the BMA).
-- To consider the development of information management and technology in NHS general practice across the UK
+- Considering the development of information management and technology in NHS general practice across the UK
-- To consider training and change management issues in the provision of quality information within primary care and its interface with the rest of the health service
+- Considering training and change management issues in the provision of quality information within primary care and its interface with the rest of the health service
-- To offer support and guidance to general practice on IM&T , Information Gevernance, data proteciion and general clinical informatics
+- Offering support and guidance to general practice on IM&T, information governance, data proteciion and general clinical informatics
 <br><br>